-- Madison Public Library Foundation, a component unit of the City of Madison, completed by SVA Certified Public Accountants, S.C. - Madison Parks Foundation, a component unit of the City of Madison, completed by Johnson Block and Company. - Monona Shores, Village on Park, MRCDC and CDA 95-1, Enterprise Funds of the CDA, and the aggregate discretely presented component units of the CDA as of December 31, 2022 and for the year then ended, completed by SVA Certified Public Accountants, S.C.
+- Madison Public Library Foundation, a component unit of the City of Madison, completed by SVA Certified Public Accountants, S.C. - Madison Parks Foundation, a component unit of the City of Madison, completed by Johnson Block and Company. - Olbrich Botanical Society and Olbrich Botanical Society Foundation, a component unit of the City of Madison, completed by CliftonLarsonAllen LLP. - Monona Shores, Village on Park, MRCDC and CDA 95-1, Enterprise Funds of the CDA, and the aggregate discretely presented component units of the CDA as of December 31, 2024 and for the year then ended, completed by SVA Certified Public Accountants, S.C.